 There is no charge for consultations.
 However, there are charges for laboratory tests, vaccinations, medications, consultations with the dietitian (the first three visits are free) and some medical procedures.
 Check with your insurance company to see about possible reimbursement, as Lewis & Clark charges may not be covered under plan.
 Student Health does not bill insurance companies but will provide a receipt for services.

-Can I use off-campus medical services with my Lewis & Clark medical insurance plan?
+Can I use off-campus medical services with the college sponsored medical insurance plan?